jsmithdev/iframed/README.md

 # iFramed

-An LWC component to embed a URL in an iframe in Salesforce via Builder
+An LWC component to embed a URL in an iframe with template syntax support

 ## Usage